Blendify/blender-manual/blender_docs/manual/editors/3dview/object/properties/duplication/dupligroup.rst

    - In the Properties editor: :menuselection:`Object --> Duplication`, enable *Group*.
    - Select the name of your newly created group.

-At this point, an instance of the group and a :doc:`empty object </modeling/empties>` will appear.
+At this point, an instance of the group and an :doc:`empty object </modeling/empties>` will appear.
 You can duplicate the empty, and the DupliGroup settings will be preserved for each empty.
 This way, you can get multiple copies of linked data very easily.